Wrapped Aave Plasma USDe (WAPLAUSDE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Plasma USDe Historical Price

-According to the latest data gathered on Wrapped Aave Plasma USDe live price page, the current price of Wrapped Aave Plasma USDe is 0.999202USD.
+According to the latest data gathered on Wrapped Aave Plasma USDe live price page, the current price of Wrapped Aave Plasma USDe is 0.999661USD.
 The circulating supply of Wrapped Aave Plasma USDe(WAPLAUSDE) is

 In the past 24 hours, Wrapped Aave Plasma USDe has shown a price movement of